patrykpk/DarnBot/README.md

-# DarnBot
-Discord Bot retrieving information about Champions in League of Legends.
+# About this Discord Bot :closed_book:
+## Accesing information:
+DarnBot is a Discord Bot accesing its information by data scraping a website, in this case https://champion.gg/ and retrieving the required data from the HTML or XHTML by parsing the content.